 Dr. Alexey Yushkov

-Czech Academy of
+Czech Academy of Sciences, Czech

 Experimental Particle Physics

-Experimental physics of ultra-high-energy cosmic rays
+Experimental physics of ultra-high-energy cosmic rays.

 Discussion of details of the common work on analysis of the mass composition of ultra-high energy cosmic rays and of the photon searches using data of the Pierre Auger Observatory.
 Coordination of various activities within the Auger collaboration for publications and discussion with the students of the Siegen group of their master and PhD projects.

-Postdoctoral position in the group of Prof. Markus Risse, 07/2013-03/2016
+PI had a postdoctoral position in the group of Prof. Dr. Risse (2013-2016)

 Research topics described above will continue also after the two planned research visits and surely reach into the next 1-2 years.
 There are more analysis topics, not yet mentioned, that may later come in addition; also in terms of hardware expertise (electronics of Auger detectors) and of the ongoing upgrade of the Auger Observatory, communications may prove useful.